karstenw/photobotlib/README.md

 Since 2013 it has been updated to the current Python 2/3 and Pillow libraries.

-This version works standalone with Python2.7, Python3.8 and is identical to the current NodeBox Library version.
+This version works standalone with Python2.7, Python3.11 and is identical to the current [NodeBox Library](https://github.com/karstenw/Library) version.

 #### Fundamental changes ####